oracle/graal/docs/TESTS.md

-The test suites which have configuration files usually offer an option to execute all test cases that are not included in the `.include` files, in order to find newly supported test cases (see `mx su-options`).
+The test suites which have configuration files usually offer an option to execute all test cases that are not included in the `.include` files, in order to find newly supported test cases.
 To exclude files from this discovery, there are also `.exclude` files in the suite configuration, which are useful for test cases that crash the JVM process or which will not be supported by Sulong in the near future.